Tottenham v Brighton: How to watch on Amazon Prime

 Brighton proceed to battle onerous in mid-table regardless of a rotten run of fixtures towards the elite groups.

-They are going to take loads of coronary heart from their Three-Zero victory over Spurs on the AMEX earlier in 2019/20.
+They may take loads of coronary heart from their Three-Zero victory over Spurs on the AMEX earlier in 2019/20.

-HEARALPUBLICIST has rounded up every part you must find out about the right way to watch the Tottenham v Brighton recreation through Amazon Prime on TV and on-line.
+HEARALPUBLICIST has rounded up the whole lot you’ll want to find out about easy methods to watch the Tottenham v Brighton recreation through Amazon Prime on TV and on-line.

 What time is Tottenham v Brighton?